-The Community Nutrition Service is a free service, by referral, to support individuals and families to improve their nutrition and promote well-being.
-This service provides dietary choices, portion control and lifestyle habits through dietary education and advice.
+The Community Nutrition Service is by referral, to support individuals and families to improve their nutrition and promote well-being.
+This service offers advice and information on eating for well being, dietary choices and lifestyle habits.

 The Community Nutrition Service works to improve the capacity of other health workers to offer nutrition advice for lifestyle related disease prevention and management.

 - One on One appointments to help clients with strategies that make a difference to their eating patterns